manuelahoyos/API_Challenge/README.md

 ## Workflow:

 The latitude and longitude values were stored in a list, and the city data is generated based on random coordinates.
 Other factors pulled for each city were maximum temperature, wind speed, cloudiness percentage and humidity percentage.
-The data was used to graph the following scatter plots:
+The data was used to graph the following scatter plots using Matplotlib:

 Cloudiness (%) vs. Latitude
 Temperature (F) vs. Latitude